 |Wi-Fi 6||IEEE 802.11ax||2019||9.6 Gbps||2.4 GHz and 5GHz||8|

-Alcatel-Lucent Enterprise announces readiness for next-generation Wi-Fi 6
+Alcatel-Lucent Enterprise is ready for next-generation Wi-Fi 6

 Alcatel-Lucent Enterprise vendor, represented in Baltic countries by Adventus Solutions, announces next-generation Wi-Fi 6 (802.11ax) access point range: Stellar Wi-Fi AP1320 and AP1360.
 They are designed for indoor and outdoor use, delivering higher speeds, greater customer capacity, improved IoT applicability and location-based services.
 They are ideal for high user density areas as well as for voice and video customers asking for high throughput and minimal delay.
 Like other Stellar series devices, they provide a secure network connection for IoT applications.
-Product availability is expected for Q4 2019.
+The first Wi-Fi 6 products available from December 2019.